LaansDole/graphiti-lmstudio/README.md

 ### 4. Set up Neo4j

-You have a couple easy options for setting up Neo4j:

-#### Option A: Using Local-AI-Packaged (Simplified setup)
-1. Clone the repository: `git clone https://github.com/coleam00/local-ai-packaged`
-2. Follow the installation instructions to set up Neo4j through the package
-3. Note the username and password you set in .env and the URI will be bolt://localhost:7687

-#### Option B: Using Neo4j Desktop
 1. Download and install [Neo4j Desktop](https://neo4j.com/download/)
 2. Create a new project and add a local DBMS
 3. Start the DBMS and set a password